Get Smart

 Other Air Pollution Coloradans Breathe

 Another type of air pollution in Colorado is what’s called particulate matter, or PM2.5.
-You can see it in the air over Denver – some call it the “brown cloud.”
-PM2.5 is also found in wildfire smoke and can make ozone pollution even worse.
+This is also found in wildfire smoke, it harmful to breathe, and can make ozone pollution even worse.
+However, both colorless and odorless, ozone is different than wildfire smoke and PM2.5.

 How Ground-Level Ozone Affects Coloradans

-You can’t see ground-level ozone, but it’s harmful to breathe.
-You can move indoors to protect yourself from summer ozone.
-That makes it different from PM2.5 pollution, such as wildfire smoke, which you can see, is also harmful to your lungs and heart, but is more difficult to get away from.
-You can protect yourself by using indoor air purifiers and n95 masks.
+You can’t see or smell ground-level ozone, but it’s harmful to breathe.
+You can stay indoors to protect yourself from higher levels of summer ozone, or avoid or reduce outdoor activites between noon and 8 p.m.
+That makes it different from PM2.5 pollution, such as wildfire smoke, which can infiltrate buildings.
+You can protect yourself from wildfire smoke by using indoor air purifiers with HEPA filters and wearing N95 masks.
+However, masks are not recommended for ozone, as while filtering ozone out of the air through a mask is possible, it requires a specific, higher-quality mask that is quite expensive.

 Where Ground-Level Ozone Comes from in Colorado